 - Chronic Kidney Disease

 There is a direct link between heart disease, diabetes and chronic kidney disease.
 High blood pressure and diabetes are the main causes of chronic kidney disease.
-Findings from a groundbreaking Phase 1 study (Benefit of Apabetalone on Plasma Proteins in Renal Disease - Kidney International Reports, Wasiak et al., 2017) demonstrated plasma proteome dysregulation in patients with impaired kidney function and the beneficial impact of apabetalone on proteins and pathways linked to chronic kidney disease and its cardiovascular complications.
+Findings from a groundbreaking Phase 1 study (Wasiak et al., 2018) demonstrated plasma proteome dysregulation in patients with impaired kidney function and the beneficial impact of apabetalone on proteins and pathways linked to chronic kidney disease and its cardiovascular complications.

-Due to the positive effects of apabetalone treatment on primary lung smooth muscle cells (SMCs) and in animal models, a clinical trial of the effect of apabetalone on top of standard of care in pulmonary arterial hypertension has been planned.
+Due to the positive effects of apabetalone treatment on primary lung smooth muscle cells (SMCs) and in animal models, an investigator initiated pilot study of the effect of apabetalone on top of standard of care in pulmonary arterial hypertension is underway.

 Apabetalone has been shown to inhibit the expression of DUX4, the protein identified as the primary cause of FSHD, in human skeletal muscle cells.
-Strategic partnerships are currently being pursued to support testing apabetalone in FSHD animal models.
-At the same time, development of a topically-administered formulation of apabetalone is in progress, to improve muscle-specific delivery of the drug.
+Apabetalone is expected to soon begin testing in an FSHD rodent model of disease.
+At the same time, R&D efforts continue to optimize the muscle-specific delivery of the drug.

 Clinical Steering & Advisory Boards